-- d.
+- a.
+To be eligible for any of the wage increases described below, employees must be on pay status or on approved leave, in the SX Bargaining Unit on the effective date of the increase and the date of payout. - b.
+For bi-weekly paid employees, increases are effective the first full biweekly pay period on or after the effective date of the increase. - c.
 Implementation is subject to UC Path blackout periods.
-All delays in implementation of any increase due to blackout periods shall be adjusted at the percentage negotiated and payable at a non-based building retirement eligible lump sum. - e.
-Nothing in this agreement prevents the locations from providing additional increases to an employee as deemed appropriate by the locations. - f.
+All delays in implementation of any increase due to blackout periods shall be adjusted at the percentage negotiated and payable at a non-based building retirement eligible lump sum. - d.
+Nothing in this agreement prevents the locations from providing additional increases to an employee as deemed appropriate by the locations. - e.
 The pParties agree that there shall be no step increases provided after contract expiration other than those expressly agreed to in the Agreement.
-Provision of a step increase during the contract term shall not constitute the status quo. - g.
-LBNL step and across the board increases shall be effective on the first full pay period in the first full pay period in October, and are subject to the Department of Energy funding and notification.
+Provision of a step increase during the contract term shall not constitute the status quo. - f.
+LBNL step and across the board increases shall be effective in the first full pay period in October and are subject to Department of Energy funding and notification